alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 To handle errors while parsing a number, `mutableString` should be called on a cell containing a `Maybe<num>` rather than a `num`.
-We can then check whether the `error` cell is non-null to check if an error occurred.
+We can then check whether the `error` cell is non-null to determine if an error occurred.

 Putting it all together a text field for numeric input, which displays an error message when an invalid value is entered, can be implemented